kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-07-authentication-users-permissions/48-user-login.md

 });
 ```

+## Better to be safe than sorry - Security is important!
-* It is important to return the same error `Invalid credentials` for both check for user and check that password matches for security reasons
+* It is important to return the same error `Invalid credentials` for both:
+  - Check for `user` and
+  - Check that password matches
-    - This helps prevent hackers from knowing if they entered something specifically wrong
+* For security, this helps prevent hackers from knowing if they entered something specifically wrong

 ## You need to create your routes
 * Bring in `login`
 * And add the login route pointing to the login controller

-`route-auth.js`
+`routes/api/v1/auth.js`

 ```
 const express = require('express');
-const { register, login } = require('../controllers/controller-auth');
+const {register, login} = require('../../../controllers/auth');

 const router = express.Router();

-// /api/v1/auth
+// /api/v1/auth/register
 router.post('/register', register);

-// /api/v1/auth
+// /api/v1/auth/login
 router.post('/login', login);

 module.exports = router;